manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ="exact phrase"
 ```

-Exact form keyword modifier will match the document only if the keyword occurred in exactly the specified form.
-The default behaviour is to match the document if the stemmed/lemmatized keyword matches.
-For instance, "runs" query will match both the document that contains "runs" and the document that contains "running", because both forms stem to just "run" while `=runs` query will only match the first document.
-Exact form operator requires [index_exact_words](../../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) option to be enabled.
+The exact form keyword modifier matches a document only if the keyword appears in the exact form specified.
+By default, a document is considered a match if the stemmed/lemmatized keyword matches.
+For instance, the query "runs" will match both a document containing "runs" and one containing "running", because both forms stem to just "run".
+However, the `=runs` query will only match the first document.
+The exact form operator requires the [index_exact_words](../../Creating_a_table/NLP_and_tokenization/Morphology.md#index_exact_words) option to be enabled.

-Another use case is to avoid [expanding](../../Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) a keyword to its `*keyword*` form.
-I.e. with `index_exact_words=1` + `expand_keywords=1/star` `bcd` will find a document containing `abcde`, but `=bcd` will not.
+Another use case is to prevent [expanding](../../Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) a keyword to its `*keyword*` form.
+For example, with `index_exact_words=1` + `expand_keywords=1/star`, `bcd` will find a document containing `abcde`, but `=bcd` will not.

-This is a modifier that affects the keyword and thus can be used within operators such as phrase, proximity, and quorum operators.
-It is possible to apply an exact form modifier to the phrase operator.
-In this case it internally adds the exact form modifier to all terms in the phrase.
+As a modifier affecting the keyword, it can be used within operators such as phrase, proximity, and quorum operators.
+Applying an exact form modifier to the phrase operator is possible, and in this case, it internally adds the exact form modifier to all terms in the phrase.

 ### Wildcard operators